External Ids for BTD Gene

 GeneCards Summary for BTD Gene

 BTD (Biotinidase) is a Protein Coding gene.
-Diseases associated with BTD include biotinidase deficiency and multiple carboxylase deficiency.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include biotin carboxylase activity and biotinidase activity.
-An important paralog of this gene is VNN2.
+Diseases associated with BTD include Biotinidase Deficiency and Biotin Deficiency.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Metabolism.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds and biotin carboxylase activity.
+An important paralog of this gene is VNN1.